YannickMeeus/YannickMeeus/README.md

 - parent - I have a newly initialised son
 - cook - Recently I've started rediscovering my heritage and I'm trying to cook a lot of North African dishes.
 Results have been... mixed
 - read - Fantasy/Science Fiction mostly, I tried some more serious stuff but it never quite gets me into the thick of things in quite the same way
-- learn - Currently trying to learn Rust.
+- learn - Currently trying to learn Ruby (on Rails) and Rust (on Rocket).
 It's been a journey, lemme tell you

 ## ❓ And where is all of your stuff?